vyndigital-cloud/EmployeeSuite-Production/100_CLIENT_READINESS_CHECKLIST.md

 **You can launch and onboard 100 customers with confidence.**

-Upgrade to Redis/Sentry/Backups when you hit 50+ customers and have revenue to justify the costs.
+✅ **Sentry and Automated Backups are now fully implemented!**

+Only remaining upgrade: Redis for rate limiting (when you hit 50+ customers).

 ---